protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 With regard to the title of the video---"How to combat Hedonism"---it already frames hedonism as an inimical force and expects us to take this as a given.
-Before we even listen to the arguments, we are already expected to pick a side.
+Before we even listen to the arguments, we are expected to pick a side.
 At around the 46:00 mark in the video, Peterson describes hedonism as impulsive, short-sighted, and essentially naive as it _"backfires on you the next day"_.
 This is exactly what I asked in my latest presentation: why take this school of thought, or any belief for that matter, and argue against its naive